JuVaughn Harrison

-JuVaughn Harrison, formerly known as JuVaughn Blake (born April 30, 1999) is an American high jumper and long jumper.
+JuVaughn Krishna Harrison (né Blake; born April 30, 1999) is an American high jumper and long jumper.
+He won the silver medal in the high jump at the 2023 World Athletics Championships.

 Career

 Youth

 Harrison attended Columbia high school in Huntsville, Alabama.
 He recorded bests of 7 feet 2 inches in the high jump and 23 feet 0.5 inches in the long jump.